raspberrypilearning/scratch-olympics-weightlifter/overview.md

-In this resource you will make a something do a something so that your something can do something and use something to control the something.
+In this resource you will use Scratch to make a weightlifting game, that requires the player to either rapidly hit the keyboard or buttons to make the weightlifter compete.